Why You Need a Personal Injury Lawyer for a Settlement

 In this case, let’s assume that — given the facts — you and the defendant have a 50 percent likelihood of securing a “win” should the case proceed to trial.
 Further, you only have a 50 percent likelihood of convincing the jury that your damages were actually $100,000 in total, and not $50,000, which the defendant is arguing.

-If we “split the difference” with respect to the damages recovery, the total expected recovery comes out to $75,000.
+If we “split the difference” with respect to the recovery of the damages, the total expected recovery comes out to $75,000.
 Then, considering the 50 percent likelihood of success at trial, the recovery amount comes out to $37,500 (accounting for the uncertainties involved).
 A reasonable settlement would therefore be somewhere around $37,500, which might seem rather low.

 The key, then, to maximizing one’s settlement amount is to develop a legal strategy that will improve the likelihood of you “winning” the case at trial, and to identify sufficient evidence that will support your claim for damages.
 In the above example, if you had a 100 percent chance of winning the case were it to proceed to trial (i.e., if the defendant admitted fault), but still a 50 percent chance of convincing the jury that your damages were $100,000 in total, then you would improve your “neutral” settlement amount to $75,000 — a significant upgrade.